Ian Hunt

 Why Do Some Employees Need SC Security Clearance?

-Security Checks are necessary for individuals who require access to classified information as part of their job.
+Security clearance checks are necessary for individuals who require access to classified information as part of their job.

 The government stipulates that “long-term, frequent, and uncontrolled access to SECRET assets or occasional, supervised access to TOP SECRET assets” (Ministry of Justice) are grounds for seeking SC clearance.
 For instance, this would apply to individuals: